IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) the label for this instance.

+  offering_id (True, str, None)
+    (Required for new resource) Offering ID this instance was created from.

   catalog_id (True, str, None)
     (Required for new resource) Catalog ID this instance was created from.